 - Fumarates

-I call this project Redemption Value 0.
+I call this project Redemption Value.
 What is the redemption value of something that has become so convenient that we find there is no other option?
 BYU states in fine print on each ticket:

-“Bags larger than 12″ x 12″ x 12″, any food/drink (including bottled water), video cameras, umbrellas, cans, containers, cooler, artificial noisemakers, megaphones, flags, sticks, poles, other large items, large signs, banner, whiteboards, laser pointers ARE PROHIBITED.
+“Bags larger than 12″ x 12″ x 12”, any food/drink (including bottled water), video cameras, umbrellas, cans, containers, coolers, artificial noisemakers, megaphones, flags, sticks, poles, other large items, large signs, banner, whiteboards, laser pointers ARE PROHIBITED.
 ALL GUESTS SUBJECT TO SEARCH”.

-Meaning you must purchase what they offer.
+Meaning you must purchase only what they offer.
 This university is capable of great things.
-I see the extreme short (usable) life of the water bottle a problem and should be resolved by installing refillable water stations throughout the stadium.
+I see the extremely short (usable) life of the water bottle as a problem that should be resolved by installing refillable water stations throughout the stadium and allowing self-brought vessels.

 In this project, I have included a crochet human body form that is filled with commercially purchased dirt and covered with commercially purchased grass seed.
 The native milk thistle plant that suspends upside down offers the inclusion of hope and its use for phyto-remediation.

-The Fall Gala at Boxcar Studios on December 3, 2016 was a great success.
-The entire community was invited to view the work presented by all seven artists that occupy this space.
-Redemption Value 0 became interactive, loud and exciting like a football game as people were invited to walk through the bottles.
+Redemption Value became interactive, loud and exciting like a football game as people were invited to walk through the bottles.
 Many fell into them like a pool of balls.
-Many found them comforting to get buried in them and lie for awhile.
+Many found them comforting to get buried in them and lie for a while.
 I find it disturbing that we consume so much, so fast.
+Not all institutions sell the plastic back to the manufacturer.
+How many bottles are discarded in landfills across the United States?

 Thank you Ms Eleasah Halsmer